Picovoice/eagle/README.md

 ## Overview

-Eagle consists of two distinct steps: Profiling and Recognition.
-In the Profiling step, Eagle analyzes a series of utterances from a particular speaker to learn their unique voiceprint.
+Eagle consists of two distinct steps: Enrollment and Recognition.
+In the enrollment step, Eagle analyzes a series of utterances from a particular speaker to learn their unique voiceprint.
 This step results in a `Profile`, which can be stored and utilized in the next step.
-During the Recognition step, Eagle registers speakers using the `Profile`s generated in the Profiling phase.
+During the Recognition step, Eagle registers speakers using the `Profile`s generated in the enrollment phase.
 Then, Eagle compares the incoming frames of audio to the voiceprints of all enrolled speakers in real-time to determine the similarity between them.

 ## AccessKey